RECIPE: Skillet Irish Soda Bread

 Instructions

-2. Combine the dry ingredients.
+2. Combine the flour, sugar, baking soda, and salt.
 Add the butter to the dry ingredients, and mix until the butter is well incorporated.

 • Unlike many pans, cast iron is not coated in harmful toxic chemicals.

-• Cast iron skillets are a relative bargain.
-A Lodge 12-inch skillet is around $28, whereas an All-Clad skillet is around $140, and an enameled cast iron 12-inch Le Creuset skillet is about $210.
+• Cast-iron skillets are a relative bargain.
+A 10.25-inch Lodge skillet costs just $35, whereas an All-Clad skillet is around $160, and an enameled Le Creuset skillet usually costs $220, although you can get deals on certain colors.
+(All available on Amazon.)

 • They are tremendously versatile.
 You can cook with cast iron on your stovetop — from sauces to poaching — and use it for grilling or baking in your oven.